 Recommended Course Sequence.
-The following is the recommended sequence for taking required and other courses, according to the division in which a student is enrolled and the date of his or her matriculation.
+The following is a recommended sequence for taking required and other courses, according to the division in which a student is enrolled and the date of his or her matriculation.
+It is not the only possible sequence, and certain required courses may be offered at other times.
+However, a student who contemplates departing from this sequence should check with his or her faculty adviser to reduce possible problems in satisfying requirements.